UEFA Youth League round of 16: Trabzonspor, Barcelona, Manchester City, Salzburg, Stuttgart through | UEFA Youth League

 Already the first Turkish side to reach the round of 16, Trabzonspor have now taken that run a stage further.
 The 90 minutes were goalless, but Trabzonspor converted all of their penalties and after one miss from Atalanta, Bican Tibukoğlu hit the decisive kick to delight the crowd of 13,102, a record for the round of 16 and the tenth highest in the history of the competition.

-Flávio Gonçalves, who struck twice in Sporting's round of 32 defeat of Monaco, scored after just two minutes today but Suttgart began to take control and by half-time Benjamin Boakye and Efe Korkut had turned the game in their visitors' favour.
-Sporting pressed in the second half but with 14 minutes left Julian Lüers made it 3-1.
-Although Gabriel Silva was sent off late on, Rafael Nel pulled one back, but Stuttgart became the second straight German debutants to reach the last eight after Mainz a year ago.
+Flávio Gonçalves, who struck twice in Sporting's round of 32 defeat of Monaco, scored after just two minutes today but Stuttgart began to take control and by half-time Benjamin Boakye and Efe Korkut had turned the game in the visitors' favour.
+Sporting pressed in the second half yet, with 14 minutes left, Julian Lüers made it 3-1.
+Although Gabriel Silva was sent off late on, Rafael Nel pulled one back, but Stuttgart became the second straight German debutants to make the last eight after Mainz a year ago.

 Hoffenheim 1-2 Manchester City